rodrigodzf/NeuralResonatorBela/README.md

 This project can also build a version that can run on the Bela [Pepper](https://www.youtube.com/watch?v=VLHxIMeSU-c).
 For this you need to switch to the **pepper** branch and run the build script again.
 This version utilises the Bela's analog inputs to control the parameters.

-Note that the Pepper build uses a custom web interface which is served by a server on a remote machine and not in the Bela.
+Note that the Pepper build uses a custom web interface which is served by a server on a remote machine.
 For this you need to start a server on your computer, not the Bela.
 This can be done by navigating to the `gui` folder and running the following command in the terminal:

 ```bash
 cd gui